New Pokémon Anime ‘Pocket Monsters’ Has Some Fans Worried

 So each TV show and each adventure featured Ash traveling to these different regions, to compete against different opponents, with different Pokémon.
 This naturally meant the shows had different tones, styles of combat among its characters and many other such differences.
 But the new show will apparently feature all the regions introduced in the Pokémon universe thus far.
 This naturally means Pocket Monsters will have a much bigger scope for storytelling than any other show so far.

-What The New Show Means For Pokemon
+What the New Show Means for Pokémon

 While the evolution of the TV shows has thus far been following the developments of the games, Pocket Monsters may be trying something different.
 The potential audience has grown exponentially over the past few years.
 Pokémon Go was one of the very first Augmented Realities (AR) games for mobile devices.
 The game has seen over 1 billion downloads worldwide.
 The game has caused a lot of buzz, controversy and exposure of the franchise into the mainstream.